 10) End the year at under 163 lbs and win at least two 5.0 level tennis matches.

-BIG TIME FAIL.
+FAIL.
 I went from around 167 lbs at the beginning of the year up to 173 lbs.
 Now I’m back to where I started at about 167-168 lbs.
 My doctor says I should be closer to 150 – 155 lbs at 5’10”.
 I think I’ve got to get over my desire to be as thin and ripped as I was in high school and college.
 We ~40 year old men aren’t supposed to be ripped, unless we’re unemployed and have nothing better to do than to workout for three hours a day.
 Wait a minute…. that could be me!
 So long as I’m feeling healthy and can play 2+ hours of tennis at a time, I’m happy.

 In the greatest losing streak of my tennis career, I ended up not winning a single match at 5.0 this year after seven tries.
 It was pretty disheartening because I was always partnered with a 4.5 player or a weak 5.0 player against two solid 5.0s.
 But I came close to winning with a couple tie-breakers and three set matches.
 I could have given up after my first two matches when I realized the team I joined wasn’t going to be filled with 5.0 players as the captain promised.
 But I kept on battling anyway because I just love to play.

 The crazy thing is, even after all my losses, the computer system still didn’t bump me down to 4.5!
 They argued that because I had very close matches with a 4.5 against two 5.0s, I am indeed a 5.0.
 If you guys say so.
 Now I’ve got to do some selling this year to try and get on a legitimate 5.0 team to get better partners.
 Post coming as this failure truly got me down.
+I was quite bummed about this when reflecting on my 2016 year in review.

 PERSONAL FINANCE GOALS